Skip to main content

 Eligibility for Institutional Financial Aid

-A student-athlete must meet applicable NCAA, SEC and USC regulations to be eligible for institutional financial aid.
-If these regulations are met, the student-athlete may be awarded institutional financial aid during any term in which a student-athlete is in regular attendance during that term under the following circumstances:
+A student-athlete must meet applicable NCAA, conference and institutional regulations to be eligible for institutional financial aid.
+If these regulations are met, the student-athlete may be awarded institutional financial aid during any term in which a student-athlete is in regular attendance under the following circumstances:

-• The student-athlete is an undergraduate with eligibility remaining under the five year/ten semester rule (Bylaw 14.2); or
+• The student-athlete is an undergraduate with eligibility remaining under Bylaw 12.6 (five-year rule); or

-• The student-athlete is a graduate student with eligibility remaining; or
+• The student-athlete is a graduate student eligible under Bylaw 14.6.

 • Within six years of initial enrollment in a collegiate institution (provided the student does not receive more than five years of such aid during this period); however, after the six year period expires, this restriction shall apply only to unearned athletics aid for which the athletics department intercedes on behalf of the student-athlete.